marcusgia2505/classsExGameInstructions/docs/Elements.rst

 required
 	This determines whether input is mandatory.
 In this case, participants cannot proceed before making a choice.

+label options
+	You can show all labels, which are then shown with rotated text below the radioline.
+Or you can show only right and left label.
+If you choose this option intermediate labels are ignored.

-label left and right of the slider
+Label of the radioline values
-	You can add a label on the left and the right of the slider.
-Note that the values stated next to the labels are not used in the radioline.
+	You can add a labels to each value of the radioline.
+Make sure that you specify the correct value.

+.. important:: The labels are only shown if you specify the correct value.
+E.g. if the radioline goes from 0 to 10 and you want a label at the very left, it has to have the value 0.
+If you choose the option to show only min/max labels, intermediate labels are ignored.

 Slider
 ------